30+ Healthy Snacks for Teens (+ 85 Easy Snack Ideas List)

 - Fresh fruit

-- Whole grain crackers and almond butter
+- Whole grain crackers or whole grain bread and almond butter

 - Cheese sticks